Novoice08/Novoice08/README.md

 - 👋 Hi, I’m @Novoice08
-- 👀 I’m interested in Blockchain
+- 👀 I’m interested in JavaScript
-- 🌱 I’m currently learning solidity and ethereum
+- 🌱 I’m currently learning Reactjs.
 - 💞️ I’m looking to collaborate on ...
 - 📫 you can reach me at arun923016@gmail.com